gmanatwk/aspnet-core-training/Module02-ASP.NET-Core-with-React/Exercises/Exercise01-Basic-Integration.md

 **Issue**: Vite dev server not starting
 **Solution**:
-1. Ensure you're in the clientapp directory when running npm commands
+1. Ensure you're in the ClientApp directory when running npm commands
 2. Check that all dependencies are installed: `npm install`
 3. Verify Node.js version is 18+ with `node --version`

 **Issue**: Build files not found (dist folder) **Solution**:
-1. Run `npm run build` in the clientapp folder first
+1. Run `npm run build` in the ClientApp folder first
-2. Ensure the ASP.NET Core configuration points to `clientapp/dist` not `clientapp/build`
+2. Ensure the ASP.NET Core configuration points to `wwwroot` for production builds
+3. For development, the SPA middleware handles the proxy to Vite dev server

 **Issue**: Hot reload not working
 **Solution**: